droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 The journey from the River Ivlis Crossroads to the Tser Pool Encampment is one-and-a-half miles long and takes thirty minutes.

 > [!warning]+ **New Content Warning**
 > In the v2.0.8 update, added **July 18, 2024**, Madam Eva's invitation in [[Act I - Into the Mists/Arc B - Welcome to Barovia]] was removed.
 In its place, Ismark Kolyanovich now asks the players to travel to Tser Pool and seek Madam Eva's guidance on how Strahd may be defeated.
-Dungeon Masters who used the old version of Arc B should instead use the [[Deprecated Material/Arc C - Into the Valley#C4.
+Game Masters who used the old version of Arc B should instead use the [[Deprecated Material/Arc C - Into the Valley#C4.
 Tser Pool|deprecated version of this scene]].
 (All other scenes in this arc, beginning with [[#C5.
 The Skeletal Rider]], remain unchanged.)
 ## C4a.
 Arrival at Tser Pool
 This area is largely as described in <span class="citation">G. Tser Pool Encampment (p.
 36)</span>.
 However, none of the Vistani at the camp are intoxicated, and only one—a Vistana woman named Eliza—serves as a spy for Strahd.